nyakaz73/secure_tested_django_api/README.md

         return inner_fun
     return check_entity
 ```
-The above nippet checks of a Model with a given pk exists, if it does it run the requests via
+The above nippet checks of a Model with a given pk exists, if it does it runs the request via
 ```python
 x = fun(*args, **kwargs)
 ```
-Else if the resouce does not exist it the returns a Not Found exception.
+Else if the resource does not exist it then returns a Not Found exception.
 ```python
 return Response({'message': 'Not Found'}, status=status.HTTP_204_NO_CONTENT)
 ```